apache/spark/docs/scala-programming-guide.md

 efficiency.
 It allows uses to choose memory, disk, or Tachyon for storing data.
 We recommend going through the following process to select one:

 * If your RDDs fit comfortably with the default storage level (`MEMORY_ONLY`), leave them that way.
   This is the most CPU-efficient option, allowing operations on the RDDs to run as fast as possible.

 * If not, try using `MEMORY_ONLY_SER` and [selecting a fast serialization library](tuning.html) to make the objects much more space-efficient, but still reasonably fast to access.
-You can also use `Tachyon` mode to store the data off the heap in [Tachyon](http://tachyon-project.org/).
+You can also use `OFF_HEAP` mode to store the data off the heap in [Tachyon](http://tachyon-project.org/).
 This will significantly reduce JVM GC overhead.

 * Don't spill to disk unless the functions that computed your datasets are expensive, or they filter a large amount of the data.
 Otherwise, recomputing a partition is about as fast as reading it from disk.

 * Use the replicated storage levels if you want fast fault recovery (e.g. if using Spark to serve requests from a web application). *All* the storage levels provide full fault tolerance by recomputing lost data, but the replicated ones let you continue running tasks on the RDD without waiting to recompute a lost partition.

 If you want to define your own storage level (say, with replication factor of 3 instead of 2), then use the function factor method `apply()` of the [`StorageLevel`](api/core/index.html#org.apache.spark.storage.StorageLevel$) singleton object.

-Spark has a block manager inside the Executors that let you chose memory, disk, or Tachyon.
+Spark has a block manager inside the Executors that let you chose memory, disk, or off-heap.
 The latter is for storing RDDs off-heap outside the Executor JVM on top of the memory management system [Tachyon](http://tachyon-project.org/).
 This mode has the following advantages: